 If your spouse or partner has responded to the petition and he or she is not consenting to the divorce, you will need to move forward with a contested California divorce.

-If your spouse or partner has responded to the petition for divorce and he or she agrees with everything in the petition, you may be able to get an uncontested divorce, which means terminating the marriage without going to trial.
-If you qualify for an uncontested divorce in California, your spouse or partner will need to sign a document called the “waiver of citation” before you can file it with the court.
+Suppose your spouse or partner has responded to the petition for divorce, and he or she agrees with everything in the petition.
+In that case, you may be able to get an uncontested divorce, which means terminating the marriage without going to trial.
+If you qualify for an uncontested divorce in California, your spouse or partner must sign a document called the “waiver of citation” before you can file it with the court.
 A waiver of citation is a paper that your spouse or partner must sign to confirm that he or she does not oppose your divorce and agrees to the divorce terms.
-Once you file the waiver of citation with the court, a judge will sign a judgment of divorce which finalizes your divorce case.
+Once you file the waiver of citation with the court, a judge will sign a judgment of divorce that finalizes your divorce case.

 Child Support, Custody, and Visitation